tomitrescak/trescak.com/projects/luis/test.md

 yarn run luis
 ```

-Important here is to run tests with `yarn test`.
-This generates your test results.
-Visit: `http://localhost:9001` and you will see the friendly Luis interface:
+To see the test results you need to run `yarn test` or `npm test`.
+This will run `jest`, which will generate your test results.
+Visit: `http://localhost:9001` to see the friendly Luis interface:

 ![Luis](https://user-images.githubusercontent.com/2682705/53632273-9a082080-3c68-11e9-806a-52ee73e93b75.png)

 # Manual Setup

-> If you are only adding tests to your existing Luis catalogue, please skip to the [Configure Test Runner][testrunner].
+> If you are only adding tests to your existing Luis catalogue, please visit the instructions page of your test framework, ([Jest](jest.md), [Mocha](mocha.md), [Jasmine](jasmine.md)).

-If you wish to configure Luis in your own project for your own combination of tools, following are the instructions on how we created this project.
+Following instructions will help you setup Luis in your project.
 Please skip steps which you have already performed and use your own tool-chain.
-Also, this setup uses Jest as your test runner and FuseBox as your bundler.
+We uses `Jest` as our test runner and `FuseBox` as the bundler.
 If you want to use something different, please read the documentation related to your tool-chain.

 ## Create Project